Sharing APIs

 Editing Swagger definitions in SwaggerHub: Message on overwriting changes

-To avoid data loss in this case, we recommend that you save your API to a file and then merge it with the API stored in SwaggerHub.
-You can merge specifications by using the SwaggerHub Compare and Merge feature, or by using some external merge tool.
+To avoid data loss in this case, we recommend saving your API to a file and then merging it with the API stored in SwaggerHub.
+You can merge specifications using the SwaggerHub Compare and Merge feature orme external merge tool.

 Also, we recommend that you use comments to coordinate your work with others.